awsdocs/amazon-managed-blockchain-ethereum-developer-guide/doc_source/ethereum-concepts.md

 + **Different endpoints for WebSockets and HTTP**

   Ethereum on Managed Blockchain supports the Ethereum JSON\-RPC API over HTTP and WebSockets\.
 Each Ethereum node in Managed Blockchain hosts different endpoints for HTTP and WebSockets\.
++ **JSON\-RPC batch requests not supported**

+  Ethereum nodes created using Managed Blockchain do not support JSON\-RPC batch requests\.
 + **Payload limit for API calls**

   WebSockets calls have a 512 KB payload limit\.
 Some calls may exceed this limit and cause a "message response is too large" error\.
 Use HTTP for these requests instead of WebSockets\.
 HTTP requests have a 6 MB payload limit\.
 Responses that exceed the HTTP also result in a "message response is too large" error\.